Pieter-Cawood/DeepPID-ML-PID-Controllers/README.md

 AVAILABLE["MyFancy"] = MyFancyController
 ```

-It will then show up in the GUI *Driver* combo-box automatically.
+It will then show up in the GUI *Driver* combo‑box automatically.

-> 🧩 Tip: If your controller already conforms to the `step(...)` signature, the GUI will call it directly.
-> Otherwise it will fall back to `forward(...)`. `CtrlAdapter` normalizes those differences for you.

 ---